0lswitcher/pomoc/readme.md

 | `pomoc break min +N` | Increment/decrement break minutes |
 | `pomoc break sec +N` | Increment/decrement break seconds |

+>[!WARNING]
+> You can now update the **focus** timer's value midway while the focus is in progress by : pausing it via `pomoc pause`, then updating the value via `pomoc focus hr/min/sec +/-N`, then resume the timer `pomoc start`.
+But note that **you cannot pause the break** midway while its running.
+You can update the break before it starts via `pomoc break min/sec +/-N`.
+You are not supposed to have break for hours.

 ### Rules